 I have used the same mouth here but changed the eyes.
 Did you notice it?
 Do you like my Cyclops pumpkin face?

 This pumpkin is to show you yet another possible shape for the mouth and the eyes but, really, do not be afraid to experiment and find a design that you like for your pumpkin.
 A suggestion could be to draw different eye shapes and mouth shapes and then combine them to see how they look together.
 Exactly how I am doing here!

 Drawing pumpkin faces – Bad pumpkin

 This is a very angry pumpkin face, isn’t it?
 I’ll show you briefly how to paint it to obtain a perfect drawing of a scary pumpkin face.

 Drawing pumpkin faces – Let’s color it

-In this step I have created the background of the image by mixing a bit of dark purples and reddish-browns.
-I have also added the bright yellow inside the pumpkin head and sketched in the dark color to highlight the thickness of the pumpkin skin.
+In this step, I created the background of the image by mixing a few dark purples and reddish-browns.
+I have also added the bright yellow inside the pumpkin head and sketched in a dark color to highlight the thickness of the pumpkin skin.

-With a bit of more working on the shadows of the background and the highlights of the pumpkin-head the drawing is ready!!
+With a bit more work on the shadows of the background and the highlights of the pumpkin head, the drawing is ready!!
 Hope you enjoyed this amazing tutorial from the Drawing Factory!!